-Bad ab genetics can be defined in countless ways and a two-pack or one-pack belly can be frustrating to deal with.11 But is it your genetics, or could it be other factors like body fat percentage, imbalances, or training methods?
+Bad ab genetics can be defined in countless ways and a two-pack or one-pack belly can be frustrating to deal with.1It might be your genetics, or it could be influenced by other factors such as body fat percentage, imbalances, or training methods.

 Below we’ll cover what exactly bad ab genetic means (amount of abs, symmetry, insertion points, etc.), how bad and good ab genetics look like, and the best ab exercises to get a six pack.